DenverD12/comp0035-cw-i-DenverD12/coursework1/data.md

 print("\nShape after country group rows drop\n", df_merged.shape)
 ```
 After the rows were dropped, to check if it worked as expected, the head (the first 5 rows), and the shape were displayed with the above code.
-- The head shows in particular the rows with value 'Africa Eastern and Southern' and 'Africa Western and Central' have been successfuly removed.
+- The head shows in particular the rows with value 'Africa Eastern and Southern' and 'Africa Western and Central' have been successfully removed.
-- The shape shows 217 rows which matched the number of offically recognised countries in the World Data Bank (217) so this step was successful and indicates all unwanted rows were removed.
+- The shape shows 217 rows which matched the number of officially recognised countries in the World Data Bank (217) so this step was successful and indicates all unwanted rows were removed.
 <br/>
 <br/>